-Add a Course - students may add a course for the first five days of the term.
+- Add a Course students may add a course for the first five days of the term.
 Students may add a course with instructor permission from the sixth to the 10th day of the term.

-Students are not permitted to add a course after 5:00 p.m. on the tenth regular class day of the term.

-Drop a Course - students are permitted to drop a course without transcript indication until 5:00 p.m. on the 20th regular class day of the term.
+Students are not permitted to add a course after 5:00 p.m. on the tenth regular class day of the term. - Drop a Course students are permitted to drop a course without transcript indication until 5:00 p.m. on the 20th regular class day of the term.
 Courses dropped after the 20th day will appear on the official transcript with a grade of "W." Courses dropped after the 20th day and before the last regular class day of the 12th week (75 percent of the term) will have a grade of "W" posted on the official transcript.
-No drops will be allowed after 5:00 p.m. on the last regular class day of the 12th week.
+Students may not withdraw from courses after 75 percent of the term has elapsed.